Dasudian/datahub-c-demo/docs/API.md

  *              Note:Can not be NULL
  *      client_name: name of a device/client, usually describe the device/client
  *              Note:Can not be NULL
- *      client_id: id of device/client, uniquely identify a device/client
+ *      client_id: id of device/client, uniquely identifying a device/client
  *              Note:Can not be NULL
  *      options: options of MQTT.
 See structure datahub_options for details.
 If you don't want
  *              to set them, just pass NULL.
 If you want to set some options, please use